 Most of these skincare mistakes took place when I was in middle school and high school, dealing with intense acne.
 Whenever I had a particularly bad breakout, I would deal with it by attacking it with harsh products.
 Since then, I have done much more research on how to take care of my skin and have learned the error of my cringe-worthy ways!

-Mistake #1: Using lemon juice on my face.
+Skincare Mistake #1: Using lemon juice on my face.

-Mistake #2: Baking soda scrubs
+Skincare Mistake #2: Baking soda scrubs

 I want to scream every time I see baking soda used as a DIY skincare treatment.
 Even worse, there are plenty of brands selling products with baking soda still!
 Going back to pH’s, baking soda has a pH of 9 meaning it’s alkaline (or basic).
-Products that are too alkaline cause dryness and irritation for your skin.
+Regularly using products that are too alkaline causes dryness and irritation for your skin.
 It can also make you more prone to acne since you need a certain amount of acidity to keep the bacteria on your skin in check.
 And people seem to love this ingredient because it’s “natural” but remember that something being “natural” does not automatically mean it’s better for your skin.
 So keep your baking soda in your fridge or in your toilet (or your cookies!) and keep it away from your face.

 For brightening and exfoliating benefits, try adding a BHA or AHA into your routine (like salicylic or glycolic acid).
 Or if you prefer a natural, DIY physical exfoliator, try some gentle colloidal oatmeal – which is even better if you mix it in with some raw honey for a mask!

-Mistake #3: Over-washing my face and using harsh cleansers/scrubs.
+Skincare Mistake #3: Over-washing my face and using harsh cleansers/scrubs.